 All three Persons of the Trinity are cited as the author of the prophecy, along with the promise of Jesus’ appearing.
 And the “alpha, omega, and the God who is, was, and is coming” make it clear that he is God.
 This is important to compare with the earlier words that seem to make the Father above him.

 John then explains the setting: he has been exiled on the isle of Patmos off the coast of the province where the seven Congregations were, due to faithfulness to the Gospel.
-It was The Master’s Day, an expression presumed to refer to the first day of the week, our Sunday.
-While he does not specify what “in the Spirit” means, it was in this state that he heard the voice ordering him to write down what he is about to see and send copies to the seven Congregations.
+As for the day, the New Testament uses the term “the first day of the week” for this everywhere but here, and this phrase, “the masterly day”, doesn’t match with the prophetic term “the Day of the Master”.
+So it could be our Sunday, or that he was spiritually transported into the future Day of the Master, but this unique phrase cannot be determined precisely.
+While he does not specify what “in the Spirit” means, this phrase occurs three other times: 4:2, 17:3, and 21:10.
+Thus it seems to indicate a major section of the revelation.
+Regardless, it was in this state that he heard the voice ordering him to write down what he is about to see and send copies to the seven Congregations.

 His description is clearly of Jesus (“the Living One who died”), and every detail is written in superlatives.
 Whether the individual qualities have symbolic meaning is not clear in this passage, but they may have significance in the detailed greetings to individual Congregations later.
 But Jesus explains the meaning of some of the things in the vision (Congregations and their messengers), so the likelihood of symbolic meaning is certainly high.